PF

 Instructions

-1. 1If the wings are not yet split into flats and drumettes, split them: First, cut off the wing tip by wiggling your knife edge at the joint “soft spot,” then press down firmly.
-Next, split the wing at the "elbow" joint, cutting through the skin to separate the small drumette from the flat portion of the wing.
-This joint will require more pressure than the first—again, feel for the “soft spot.”
-If it's not separating easily, put the blade in place, then carefully but firmly hit the top of your knife to apply extra pressure.
+1. 1If the wings are not yet split into flats and drumettes, split them: cut off the wing tip by wiggling your knife edge at the joint "soft spot," then press down firmly.
+Split the wing at the "elbow" joint, cutting through the skin to separate the small drumette from the flat portion of the wing—apply extra pressure or tap the knife firmly if needed.

-2. 2Place the chicken wings in a ziptop bag.
-Sprinkle with the baking powder.
-In a small bowl, stir together the salt, garlic powder, onion powder, chili powder, black pepper, and cayenne.
-Sprinkle over the wings.
-Seal the bag and toss the wings to coat them evenly.
-Let rest while you prepare the smoker.
+2. 2Place the chicken wings in a ziptop bag and sprinkle with the baking powder.
+In a small bowl, stir together the garlic powder, onion powder, chili powder, and cayenne pepper.
+Sprinkle the spice mixture over the wings, seal the bag, and toss to coat evenly.

-3. 3Prepare your smoker for indirect heat at 250°F—we use lump charcoal and apple wood chunks.
-Place the wings directly on the grill grates on the indirect portion, close the lid, and smoke for 30 minutes.
+3. 3Prepare your smoker for indirect heat at 250°F using lump charcoal and apple wood chunks.
+Place the wings directly on the grill grates in the indirect zone, close the lid, and smoke for 30 minutes until the skin begins to render and lighten in color.

 Nutrition — Per Serving